Last Updated March 16, 2018

-Guests will be permitted to take photos and videos onboard the cruise and during performances with small, non-professional digital cameras and cell phones.
+Guests may be permitted to take photos onboard the cruise and during performances with small, non-professional digital cameras and cell phones.
 Out of respect for our performers and your fellow guests, we ask that you please NOT use flash during shows.
 Professional quality cameras with detachable lenses and video specific cameras are strictly prohibited.
+In addition, any and all videotaping or audio recording is prohibited.
 We appreciate your cooperation!

 REFUSAL OF PASSAGE